 GCW welcomes the contribution of any station that makes measurements of the cryosphere.
 Its goal is to design a network that advances WMO’s scientific and operational objectives.
-The process of evaluating a station or a site for inclusion in the GCW surface network is described below.
-It is the same for stations and sites, core (CryoNet) and contributing, unless indicated otherwise.
+The process of evaluating a station or a cluster for inclusion in the GCW surface network is described below.
+It is the same for stations and clusters, core (CryoNet) and contributing, unless indicated otherwise.

-- A representative of the station or site (hereafter, the “applicant” and the “station”) completes and submits the station questionnaire (the “application”) on the GCW website (globalcryospherewatch.org/cryonet/questionnaire).
+- A representative of the station or cluster (hereafter, the “applicant” and the “station”) completes and submits the station questionnaire (the “application”) on the GCW website (globalcryospherewatch.org/cryonet/questionnaire).

 - It is recommended, though not required, that the applicant present the station at a GCW meeting before beginning the application process.

 - By submitting the application for a core station, the applicant is implicitly agreeing that the station meets the CryoNet Minimum Requirements.
 A commitment to longevity, data quality, and data distribution is particularly important.

 Each CryoNet station will be evaluated annually to ensure that it continues to meet the Minimum Requirements.
 If it does not, a timeline for correcting deficiencies will be mutually agreed upon by the Team and the station representatives.
 If no agreement can be reached, the station will be removed from the CryoNet network or, by mutual agreement, will become a contributing station.

 A change in the station type, core or contributing, requires reapplication.
 This entails a modification to the original application, resubmission, and re-evaluation by the Team and GSG.
 It does not require approval by EC.